Support and guidance of the birth of ideas to its industrialization and market entry

 Educational innovation for children's sustainable development: New learning model and scientific

-Lab-i-DUCA is an R&D project that appear as a response to the "Agenda 21 Escolar" and follows the UE strategy for the promotion of smart growth.
+Lab-i-DUCA is a R&D project that appeared as a response to the "Agenda 21 Escolar" and follows the UE strategy for the promotion of smart growth.
 This project is being developed by BLC3 Association in consortium with the schools from the region "Beira Serra", since 2012.

 BLC3, in association with several national and international institutions, has been developing work strategies and taking great efforts in the educational field for a sustainable juvenile development, in which this project is integrated, having the support of "CiênciaViva" to carry out to scientific literacy activities promotion for a year.